-Gaynor Paynter – a short bio
+Gaynor Paynter Transcriber and Copy Editor – a short bio

 A lot of firsts

-Damian and I 2012In 1996 I married my first, only, and still current husband, Damian, and my first son, Andrew, came along in 1998.
+In 1996 she married Damian, and their first son, Andrew, came along in 1998.
 During this time the development of technology was moving fast.
-Our first cellphone was the Nokia 2110 and it was an amazing phone which we shared.
-The very first time I went on the internet was in KMI’s showroom, during a lunch break (I surreptitiously snuck in to go on to say I’d been on!)
+Their first cellphone was the Nokia 2110 and it was an amazing phone which they shared.
+The first time she went on the internet was in KMI’s showroom, during a lunch break.
+(She surreptitiously snuck in and accessed the net so that she would be able to say she had been on the internet!)

 Getting older and getting experience